pbdcat/qServer/README.md

 # Overview
-This set of scripts takes an unmodified Windows Server 2022 Standard (with DE) .wim image, removes some of the system components and applies tweaks to make it more desktop-friendly.
+This set of scripts takes an unmodified Windows Server 2022 Standard (with Desktop Experience) installation image, removes some of the system components and applies tweaks to make it more desktop-friendly.

 Removed components:
 - Microsoft Edge